deonpollard/SmartBackup/README.md

 * **Deon Pollard** - *Base software R2.3* - [deon pollard & associates](https://deonpollard.com)

 > See also list of [contributors](http://www.acusoftware.com) who participated in this project.

+# Planned Changes
+The following enhancements are planned

+- Direct Archiving Option
+- Indirect Archiving Option - Ability to automatically roll-off and archive sheets from Vault into Archive
+- Improved Reporting, Backup Catalog and Maps

 # License